Auckland explosion: Two construction workers lie critically injured in hospital

-Two workers remain in a critical condition today after suffering burns in the explosion at an Auckland waterfront construction site.
+Two critically injured workers are in a stable condition today after suffering burns in the explosion at an Auckland waterfront construction site.

 Five people were taken to Middlemore Hospital – home to the unit that cares for some of New Zealand's most severe burns patients – after the blast at a Hawkins wharf building site in Wynyard Quarter on Friday morning.